Can you smell it? I sure can.

 This morning I brewed a pot of coffee in my new French press.
 As I sat and sipped my coffee I began praying for our oldest two who are on a mission trip across the United States.
 I thought of the French press and our team from the Africa trip.
 I thought of the obstacles and the blessings that came from that trip.
 My eyes fill with tears as I pray that they too will be blessed on their trip as their dad and I were on ours.
 I pray that they will enjoy the ministry time as well as the down time--knowing God can work in all of it.

 We can care for people and make connections anywhere.

 My husband (who doesn't drink coffee) is meeting with a young man named Caleb this morning at a coffee shop to talk about life goals and the goodness of God.
 Somehow it helps the awkward beginnings to have a hot cup in your hand and be able to sip through the thoughts and stops/starts of new conversations.

 If you are meeting with new friends just take your time.
+There is no rush.
 Spend the time you have getting to know each other.
 If it is a relationship that is going to grow you will have more time.
 Even if it is friend you are planning to start meeting with regularly (for encouragement or a study) just allow yourself grace for the process of getting to know each other.